rwth-acis/REST-OCD-Services/OCD-Service/README.md

 This is a RESTful web service for overlapping community detection.

-For Linux:
-The system was mainly tested on Windows so far.
-For Linux there is still a small issue with the Ant Build.
-In case you receive an exception that the database ("db") could not be created, please do manually remove the directory "db" from the ocd/derby directory before the build.

 File Structure:
 Any service specific files (aside from the source and test code and the src/META-INF/persistence.xml for testing purposes) are located in the ocd directory, which is subdivided as follows:
 - bin: